 Along with playwright Christine Quintana, Molly is the creator of Never The Last, a genre-bending theatre/concert piece based around the life and work of 20th century Canadian composer and violinist Sophie-Carmen Eckhardt-Gramatté.
 The show recently received 5 Jessie Richardson Theatre award nominations, and won in the Special Achievement Award category for outstanding interdisciplinary collaboration.
 The show made its Toronto debut as part of Theatre Passe Muraille’s 2022/2023 season.

 Molly is a member and co-founder of the Quarantettes, a singing quartet (and sometimes sextet!) brought into being in the wake of the COVID-19 pandemic.
 The roving group has performed in parks all around Vancouver, Burnaby, and Surrey, as well as at doorsteps of many neighbours throughout East Van.

 Molly’s extensive orchestral experience includes playing with the Vancouver Symphony Orchestra, the Vancouver Island Symphony, the Plastic Acid Orchestra, the Vancouver Film Orchestra, and the Allegra Chamber Orchestra, an all-female ensemble dedicated to celebrating women composers and performers.

-Molly performs regularly with the Black Dog String Quartet, whose first full-length album A Thousand Times Brighter is set to be released Fall of 2022.
+Molly performs regularly with the Black Dog String Quartet, whose first full-length album A Thousand Times Brighter was released in April 2023.